VCTLabs/vct-enclustra-bsp-platform/README_tox_workflows.rst

 =====

-The commands shown below will clone the required yocto layers along with some tools, then build and install the python deps for running kas and bmaptool.
+The commands shown below will clone the required yocto layers along with some tools, then build and install the python deps for running build and deploy commands.
 The install results will end up in a tox virtual environment named ``.venv`` which you can activate for manual use as needed.

-The tox/kas commands create to directories to contain the yocto metadata and build outputs, ie, ``layers`` and ``build`` respectively.
+The tox/kas commands create two directories to contain the yocto metadata and build outputs, ie, ``layers`` and ``build`` respectively.
 Note the Kas_ tool treats both these directories as *transitory*, however, development workflows include testing yocto changes inside ``build/conf`` as well as